Hope41/hope41/README.md

 - 💬 Game feedback is welcome!
 Constructive criticism goes a long way ~

 ### Slightly Less Trivial Information
-- 🔧 I'm currently doing a super massive update on my website, rewritten from scratch.
-Stay posted!
+- ✅ [joachimford.uk](https://joachimford.uk) has recently had a massive update!
+Please fill out the [2025 visitor survey](https://forms.gle/aPjD4oWB24MzEpb16) for the chance to get a shout-out!
 - 🚧 Making a tool to help game developers and artists generate 2D worlds with ease by utilising procedural generation
 - ⚙️ Getting prepared for the upcoming Gamdev.js competition 2025 by making another simple (but comprehensive, hopefully) 2D level creation tool.
 The tool will be posted on my website when complete